Databricks

 Recommended: Check the Metadata Job

 When the metadata connection is added, Monte Carlo will immediately start running the metadata job.
 Because of the way the job is constructed, we will try to gather metadata about all of the tables in the environment.
-Oftentimes, the permissions on the SQL Warehouse prevent the metadata job from collecting information from certain tables.
-Its worthwhile to look at the job logs for the metadata job to see if there are any issues in collection.
+It's not uncommon for the permissions on the SQL Warehouse to prevent the metadata job from collecting information from certain tables.
+It's worthwhile to look at the job logs for the metadata job to see if there are any issues in collection.

 Conclusion